preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/index.rst

    layout/index
    templates/index

-In Omnia 6.5 a new Community Rollup block will also be available: :doc:`Community Rollup block </blocks/community-rollup/index>`
+In Omnia 6.5 and later, a new Community Rollup block is also be available: :doc:`Community Rollup block </blocks/community-rollup/index>`